-Many nationalities (American, Canadian, European, Arab League, and African Union) can obtain a visa at arrival at the airport.
+For Morocco: Many nationalities (American, Canadian, European, Arab League, and African Union) can obtain a visa at arrival at the airport.
 However, please check with your embassy in Morocco to confirm as some nationalities must secure a visa prior to travel.

 I am a vegetarian.
 Will I have a problem?

-No!
-Moroccan food is delicious, and quite varied.
+In Morocco: Moroccan food is delicious, and quite varied.
 There are amazing varieties of vegetarian cuisines.